torproject/sbws/docs/source/man_sbws.ini.rst

     (Default ~/.sbws/log)

 destinations

+  It is required to set at least one destination for the scanner to run.
+  It is recommended to set several destinations so that the scanner can continue if one fails.

   STR = {on, off}
     Name of destination.
 It is a name for the Web server from where to download files in order to measure bandwidths.